 The plush French-inspired design at the NoMad Hotel makes it one of New York’s swankiest stays and the Elephant Bar is arguably the heart of the hotel.
 Acclaimed mixologist Leo Robitschek devised the sophisticated menu here and at the adjacent NoMad Bar, which serves upscale pub fare by award-winning chef Daniel Humm.
 Try one of the signature drinks like the Detox-Retox, which mixes blended scotch, Venezuelan rum, pineapple rum, aged cachaça, coconut water, and angostura bitters.

-The Hoxton, Williamsburg—the neighborhood’s newest hotel—has a rooftop bar that exudes coastal-chic vibes.
+The Hoxton, Williamsburg has a rooftop bar that exudes coastal-chic vibes.
 Vintage furniture and a pastel color palette set the tone for summertime favorites like lobster rolls, corn fritters, and New England-style clam bakes.
 Large-format cocktails are meant for sharing and breezy libations are perfect for day drinking.
-The bar is currently closed for the season, but you can bet that when it reopens, it’ll be one of Williamsburg’s hottest destinations.
+When the bar is open for the season, it’s one of Williamsburg’s hottest destinations.

 Raines Law Room at the William